 The Orlando, Fla., software development company Concepta also turned to a recruiting service, one that screens candidates on experience and personality and then tests them on their technical chops.
 Since using the service, Adapt, Concepta has solved its long-standing problem of finding talented developers and data scientists by hiring qualified contractors from Latin America.
-These workers meet the high standards of the positions, and even though they work remotely, they fit nicely with operations because they are in the same time zone as company headquarters, according to Concepta CEO Humberto Farias.
+These workers meet the high standards of the positions, and even though they work remotely, they fit nicely with operations because they are in the same time as company headquarters, according to Concepta CEO Humberto Farias.

 "It takes a tremendous amount of time to go through the process of recruiting and then finding they're not a great fit because they lack technical abilities," Farias said.
 The cost of Adapt is not much lower than the cost of an internal job search, but the company saves money in the long run, he said.

 Still, despite singing the praises of recruiting tools and services, even those that are supported by AI, Finder's Brodsky cautioned that qualified candidates can be missed.
 That's why Finder has an "I want in" option on its website for job candidates to bypass recruiting tools and the standard resume process.
 The option is simply a direct email to Brodsky from the website.